The Fuzzing Guide to the Galaxy: An Attempt with Android System Services

 The software architecture can be composed of several elements:

-, etc).
+Usually, software architecture analysis is done with tools that give a view at a specific time (ProcessHacker, WinObjEx, etc).
 However, the different components of the software architecture might be invoked dynamically and temporarily on certain conditions.
-Monitoring tools such as ProcMon
+Monitoring tools such as ProcMon can help in this context but these involve manual operations.

+This post aims to present how to easily setup a lightweight secure user pwning environment for Windows.
 From your binary challenge communicating with stdin/stdout, this environment provides a multi-client broker listening on a socket, redirecting it to the IO of your binary, and executing it in a jail.
+This environment is mainly based on the project AppJaillauncher-rs from trailofbits, with some security fixes and some tips to easily setup the RW rights to the system files from the jail.

 Artillery was a web challenge of the Cyber Apocalypse 2021 CTF organized by HackTheBox.
 We were given the source code of the server to help us solve the challenge.
 This challenge was a nice opportunity to learn more about XXE vulnerabilities.